-6.1.1.2 Area D - Herbicide Experiment
+6.1.3 Area D - Herbicide Experiment

 Implemented by the USACE, this experiment was part of an ongoing effort to control non-native grasses within the study area.
 The initial experiment was an effort to measure the potential beneficial effects of herbicide application to SBKR.
-A moderate-scale experiment was initiated in Area D of the WSPA in October 2009 to test SBKR response to non-native grass control using Fusilade®.
+A moderate-scale experiment was initiated in Area D of the WSPA in October 2009 to test SBKR response to non-native grass control using Fusilade[®].
 The treatment site was 3 acres and included a corridor (100 ft wide, 200 ft long) leading away from the site towards a historical floodpath with adjacent habitat with greater suitability for SBKR (USACE 2012).
-The experimental design included site preparation to cut non-native grasses, removal of dried thatch, and two applications of a grass-specific herbicide (Fusilade®) after sufficient precipitation to stimulate grass seed germination.
+The experimental design included site preparation to cut non-native grasses, removal of dried thatch, and two applications (in February and March of 2010) of a grass-specific herbicide (Fusilade®) after sufficient precipitation to stimulate grass seed germination.
 Prior to treatment, the herbaceous layer was dominated by non-native annual grasses, ranging from 43 to 74 percent; grasses included red and rip-gut bromes (B. madritensis ssp. rubens and B. diandrus) and cheatgrass (B. tectorum).
-After treatment, the cover of annual grasses was reduced to 24 percent, most of which was rattail fescue (Vulpia myuros).
+After treatment, annual grass cover was reduced to 24 percent, most of which was rattail fescue (Vulpia myuros).
 Initial response by SBKR to the experiment successfully showed an increase of SBKR within the treatment area.
-Small mammal trapping was conducted in September 2010 to document short-term response of SBKR to the treatment.
-A total of 4 SBKR were captured within approximately 1 year after the treatment; no SBKR had been captured during two separate trapping bouts in 2007 and 2009 at the site prior to treatment (SJM Biological Consultants 2008, 2009 in USACE 2012.).
+Small mammal trapping was conducted prior to treatment and again in September 2010 to document short-term response of SBKR to the treatment.
+While no SBKR were captured during two separate trapping bouts in 2007 and 2009 prior to treatment with fusillade, 4 SBKR were captured within approximately 1 year following the treatment (SIM Biological Consultants 2008, 2009 in USACE 2012.).

-6.1.1.3 Area E - Burn Area
+6.1.4 Area E - Burn Area

 In 2013, a fire burned the mature RAFSS plant community east of Opal Avenue.
 The fire burned approximately 54 acres before being extinguished.
 SBKR trapping in the area prior to the burn had shown either zero or very low-density occupancy.
 SBKR were detected in high numbers for an undescribed period of time post-burn.
 The plant cover in the area does not appear to have fully recovered from the burn at 6 years post burn.
-The current SBKR occupancy of the site is unknown.
+The current SBKR occupancy of the site is unknown (P. Brylski pers com.)

-6.1.1.4 Area E - Cleared Area
+6.1.5 Area E - Cleared Area

-In 2007, a portion of the mature RAFSS plant community immediately adjacent to Opal Avenue was cleared by mechanical means.
-Prior to disturbance, few if any SBKR were known from that location.
+In 2007, a portion of the mature RAFSS plant community immediately adjacent to Opal Avenue was cleared by blading with earth moving equipment.
+Prior to disturbance, few if any SBKR were observed in that location.
 Following disturbance, greater numbers of SBKR were observed.
 The area appears to have since recovered to pre-disturbance plant cover values.
 The time that elapsed following disturbance before the plant community recovered to pre-disturbance values was approximately 10 years.
-The current SBKR occupancy of the site is unknown
+The current SBKR occupancy of the site is unknown (P. Brylski pers com.).

-6.1.2 Scientific and Grey Literature Document Review
+6.1.6 Scientific and Grey Literature Document Review

 ICF reviewed published studies to evaluate potential treatment methods including: mechanical clearing of vegetation, deposition of clean sand, sediment removal, and weed abatement.
 ICF selected studies to review based on their relevance to the WSPA location, habitat types, proposed actions, and target species.
-The first study was a recently published manuscript focused on measuring the response of exotic grasses and woolly star to various habitat manipulations.
-The second study was produced for the High Flow Study effort and is a description of the San Diego Zoo's efforts to model landscape and microhabitat use by SBKR.
+The first study measured the response of exotic grasses and woolly star to various habitat manipulations (Hernandez and Sandquist 2019).
+The second study was produced for the High Flow Study effort and included landscape and microhabitat suitability models for SBKR (Shier et al. 2019).